AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-08-19-the-leetcode-grind.md

 5. Google "Leetcode sucks" and read some encouraging rants on Reddit.
 6. Revisit step 1 about a month later.

-Trust me—I've gone through this process myself.

-And yet...
-It's not exactly healthy when you think about it, is it?
-At least, it's not any healthier than the actual "grind" mentality itself.
+And yet, it's not exactly healthy when you think about it—not any healthier than the actual "grind" mentality itself.
 Rage-quitting Leetcode is just about as bad as not trying in the first place.

 ## The Truth About Leetcode